lcwheeler/lcwheeler.github.io/_posts/2020-03-09-Arizona-herping.md

 ![an image alt text]({{ site.baseurl }}/img/OrganPipeCactus.JPG)

 #### Yuman Desert Fringe-Toed Lizard (*Uma rufopunctata*) at Pinacate Sands
+This lizard is endemic to the Sonoran desert area North of the Gulf of California.
+[This Study](https://www.sciencedirect.com/science/article/abs/pii/S1055790316302330?via%3Dihub) indicates that *Uma rufopunctata* is actually not a separate species, but a hybrid of *Uma notata* and *Uma cowlesi*.

 ![an image alt text]({{ site.baseurl }}/img/Uma-rufopunctata.JPG)